amineabdaoui/python-heideltime/README.md

 Heideltime needs a Part Of Speech Tagger, by default it uses TreeTagger : http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/.
 This repo includes TreeTagger scripts for Mac and Linux.
 Windows users will have to download the appropriate scripts from the TreeTagger home page.

+:exclamation: Disclaimer: this repository is not maintained, you are free to use it and adapt it to your needs but you may not get support if needed.

 # Demo

 1. Clone the current github repo: `git clone https://github.com/amineabdaoui/python-heideltime`